 Neutrogena and Olay are the two most recognizable names in American drugstore skincare.
-Both have been on pharmacy shelves for decades, both have strong dermatologist backing, and both span an enormous product range.
+Both have been on pharmacy shelves for decades, both have strong drugstore credibility, and both span an enormous product range.
 The question isn't which brand is better -- it's which brand wins in each category for your specific skin concerns.

 Round 1: Moisturizers